bdashore3/Tsuchi/server/README.md

 1. Unzip the artifact files
 2. Place your OS-specific binary inside a folder, this will serve as the "project root" from now on
 3. Add a folder called `users` in the project root
-4. Place your `user.json` that was generated from the [setup wizard](https://github.com/bdashore3/MangaUpdates/tree/default/setup-wizard) inside the `users` folder
+4. Place your `user.json` that was generated from the [setup wizard](https://github.com/bdashore3/Tsuchi/tree/default/setup-wizard) inside the `users` folder
 5. Run the binary file
    a.
 Double click the .exe on Windows
    b.
-For macOS and Linux, run this binary in the terminal using this one-step command: `cd project_root && chmod +x mangaupdates-server-os && ./mangaupdates-server-os`.
+For macOS and Linux, run this binary in the terminal using this one-step command: `cd project_root && chmod +x tsuchi-server-os && ./tsuchi-server-os`.
 Replace `project_root` and `os` with the appropriate values.

 ## Server/Multi-user setup

-Once you downloaded the binary, you can also run MangaUpdates in server mode.
+Once you downloaded the binary, you can also run Tsūchi in server mode.
 This is ideal for production environments with multiple users through the use of PostgreSQL.

 Prerequisites: